courtolesee/Game-Rental-API/giant-bomb-game-rental/README.md

 1. Have a component did mount route to grab random games for suggested rent so the user doesn't have to search for specific keywords or games to start viewing games.

 2. A 'Complete Checkout' button on the Checkout page to clear the rentals.

+3. Cleaner styling - pull out all styling and import in.